LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/exercises.rst

 #.
 Use the ``Split`` method to divide the string at
    each space and store the individual words in an array.
-If you need to review the method syntax, look back at the :ref:`String methods <string-methods>` table.
+If you need to review the method syntax, look back at the :ref:`string methods <string-methods>` table.
 #.
 Print the array of words to verify that your code works.
 The syntax is: